anekleiven/Programming-in-Python/README.md

 # 🐍 Python Programming Course 📚

-This repository contains materials for a comprehensive Python programming course, including tasks, examples, and exam preparation materials.
+This repository contains materials for the INF120 Python programming course at NMBU, including tasks, examples, and exam preparation materials.

 ## 📂 Repository Structure